Latest Update On COVID-19 Testing

 Pop-up vaccination sites

-The pop-up at Raglan Area School, 42 Norrie Avenue, is operating again today from 9.30am to 4pm.
-The site delivered 169 vaccinations yesterday.
+The pop-up at Raglan Area School, 42 Norrie Avenue, is operating again on Fridayfrom 10am to 3pm.

+There will be pop-up vaccinations offered at Maketu Marae in Kawhia on Saturday from 10am to 3pm.

+A mobile vaccination service will visit Tahaaroa from 10am, Marakopa from 1.30pm and Rakaunui from 4pm on Friday 8 October.

 Vaccination clinics